joastbg/lisp-interpreter-fsharp/README.md

 lisp-interpreter-fsharp
 =======================

-LISP interpreter written in F#
+LISP interpreter written in F# using FParsec library